Skip to main content

 I have heard more about the notorious Alice Perrers than Queen Philippa of Hainault.
 This is because there have been many fascinating novels about her, especially The King’s Mistress by Emma Campion and The King’s Concubine by Anne O’Brien.
 Therefore, I was not a stranger to her story.
 In this dual biography, Alice comes across as more sympathetic.
 She was power-hungry and greedy, but she was faithful to King Edward III until his death.
 She was also very intelligent and persistent.
 She never gave up fighting for her rights.
 Thus, Alice is a very complex historical figure.
 She used her position as the king’s mistress to advance her own ends and tried to financially secure her future once King Edward III passed away.

-Overall, this novel examined how women exercised power in medieval England either as a queen or a mistress.
+Overall, this book examined how women exercised power in medieval England either as a queen or a mistress.
 The biographies of the two women were brief but very detailed.
 There were a few times in which the book was repetitive.
 I also found Queen Philippa of Hainault’s biography to be better written than Alice Perrers’s story.
 This is because Alice Perrers’s biography often relied more on speculation because very little information is known about her.
 Still, The Queen and the Mistress was an enthralling read!
 This book is a must-read for fans of English royalty!
 I hope that there will be more studies on both Queen Philippa of Hainault and Alice Perrers in the future!
 The Queen and the Mistress is an extraordinary tribute to two very formidable yet forgotten women of the Middle Ages.

 Rating: 4 out of 5 stars